-Recently, LLMs have shown tremendous potential in scientific discovery~\cite{llms1,llms2,SGA}, owing to their strong symbolic reasoning abilities and extensive physical priors.
-Inspired by this, in the upper-level search, we prompt LLMs to evolve constitutive law expressions.
+Recently, LLMs have shown tremendous potential in scientific discovery~\cite{llms1,llms2,SGA, wzz-1, wzz-2}, owing to their strong symbolic reasoning abilities and extensive physical priors.
+Inspired by this, in the upper-level search, we prompt LLMs to evolve discrete constitutive law expressions.
 Specifically, we consider LLMs as an intelligent operator and construct an evolutionary search paradigm to iteratively optimize the constitutive law expressions.
 Each law is represented as a Python code snippet with a clear physical meaning and strong interpretability.

-The optimization procedure consists of five stages, which are as follows: i) Initialization: Several classical constitutive laws (e.g., purely elastic material models) are introduced as initial individuals.
-This serves as a physically plausible starting point for the evolutionary process. ii) Fitness Evaluation: Each candidate constitutive law is passed to the lower level for simulation testing.
-Its fitness is evaluated based on visual observation, and feedback, such as the loss curve, is collected. iii) Selection: to enhance population diversity and avoid local optima, we first remove duplicate constitutive individuals with fitness differences below a threshold $\epsilon$.
-Then, we select the top-k constitutive individuals with the highest fitness from the remaining population as "parents" for the next round of evolution. iv) Expression Correction: we prompt LLMs to (1) analyze the parent expression and identify any shortcomings based on its feedback; (2) design an improvement plan and determine how to modify the expression to increase fitness; (3) generate a set of physically plausible constitutive law expressions as candidate individuals.
+The optimization procedure consists of five stages, which are as follows: i) Initialization: Classical constitutive laws (e.g., purely elastic material models) are introduced as initial individuals.
+This serves as a physically plausible starting point for the evolutionary process. ii) Fitness Evaluation: Each candidate constitutive individual is passed to the lower level for simulation testing, where its fitness is evaluated from visual observations and the corresponding feedback information is collected. iii) Selection: To improve population diversity and avoid local optima, we first remove duplicate constitutive individuals with fitness differences below a threshold $\epsilon$.
+Then, we select the top-k constitutive individuals with the highest fitness from the remaining population as "parents" for the next round of evolution. iv) Expression Correction: We prompt LLMs to 1) analyze the parent expression and identify any shortcomings based on its feedback; 2) design an improvement plan and determine how to modify the expression to increase fitness; 3) generate a set of physically plausible constitutive law expressions as candidate individuals.
 This process is formalized as:

-where, $K$ denotes parent size, $M$ denotes offspring size, $o$ represents the feedback obtained from the lower level and $\mathcal{P}$ denotes the prompt provided to LLMs. v) Stages ii) to iv) constitute a complete evolutionary iteration.
-Multiple evolutionary iterations are executed until the predefined number of iterations is reached.
-Eventually, the algorithm evolves constitutive laws that not only simulate dynamic behaviors consistent with visual observations but also exhibit strong physical interpretability.
+where $K$ denotes parent size, $M$ denotes offspring size, $\mathcal{O}$ represents the feedback obtained from the lower level and $\mathcal{P}$ denotes the prompt provided to LLMs. v) Iteration: Repeat steps ii) to iv) until a predefined number of iterations is reached.
+Eventually, the algorithm discovers constitutive laws that not only simulate dynamic behaviors consistent with visual observations but also exhibit strong physical interpretability.